-What is the kettlebell overhead lock-out and fixation?
+What is the kettlebell overhead lock-out and what is fixation?

-The lock-out is where the arm is straight and resting on the skeleton system.
+The overhead lock-out is where the arm is straight and the kettlebell weight is resting on the skeleton system.

-Following are some of the exercises where you use the overhead lock-out (but not limited to):
+Following are some of the kettlebell exercises where you use the overhead lock-out (but not limited to):

 A good kettlebell lockout is where the:

-- fingers loosely closed or relaxed and open
+- Fingers are loosely closed or relaxed and open

 How to lock out the elbow?